TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.36.md

 ---

-What? was it from you that the word of God went forth? or came it unto you alone?
+What?
+Was it from you that the word of God went out?
+Or did it come to you alone?